Stochastic 1d Burgers equation as a model for hydrodynamical turbulence

 Thus, there exists $c'>0$ (independent of $\nu$) such that \be S^{s}_{3, l}(u) \sim -l \qquad \text{for} \quad l \in [c_1\nu, c'], \; \; 0<\nu\le c_*. \ee This is a weak form for 1d turbulence of the 4/5-law from the K41 theory which we discuss below in Section~\ref{s_45}.
 Literally the same argument shows that relation \eqref{B45} hold for all moments $S^{s}_{p, l}(u)$ with odd $p\ge3$.

 {\it In 3d turbulence}.
 For a 3d velocity field $u(x)$ the products $ (u_i(x+l) -u_i(x))\frac {l_j}{|l|} $ make a 9-tensor, and the corresponding hydrodynamical structure function organises moments or absolute moments of this tensor field.
-Experts in turbulence often work with the {\it longitudinal structure function}, defined as \be S_{p,l}^{| | } = S_{p,l}^{| | }(u) = \EE\Big ( \Big| \frac{(u(x+l)- u(x)) \cdot l}{|l|} \Big|^p\Big), \quad p>0 . \ee Assuming that a velocity field $u$ of water turbulence is stationary in time and homogeneous in space, the K41 theory predicts that for $l$ in the inertial range \begin{equation} S_{2,l}^{| | }(u) \sim|l|^{2/3}, \ee see \cite{LL, F, Fal}.
+Experts in turbulence often work with the {\it longitudinal structure function}, defined as \be S_{p,l}^{| | } = S_{p,l}^{| | }(u) = \EE\Big ( \Big| \frac{(u(x+l)- u(x)) \cdot l}{|l|} \Big|^p\Big), \quad p>0 . \ee Assuming that a velocity field $u$ of water turbulence is stationary in time and homogeneous in space, the K41 theory predicts that for $|l|$ in the inertial range \begin{equation} S_{2,l}^{| | }(u) \sim|l|^{2/3}, \ee see \cite{LL, F, Fal}.
 This is the celebrated {\it 2/3-law of the K41 theory}.
-In the same time we have seen in (\ref{assert1}) that for 1d turbulence, for $l$ in the inertial range, $S_{2,l} \sim|l|$.
+In the same time we have seen in (\ref{assert1}) that for 1d turbulence, for $|l|$ in the inertial range, $S_{2,l} \sim|l|$.

-In the K41 papers the 2/3-law was stated in a stronger form: it was claimed there that in the inertial range \be S_{2,l}^{| | }(u) =C^K (\eps^K | l |)^{2/3} + o ((\eps^K | l |)^{2/3} ), \ee where $C^K$ is an absolute constant.
+In the K41 papers the 2/3-law was stated in a stronger form: it was claimed there that if fluid's velocity field is a homogeneous and isotropic random field on $\R^3$, then in the inertial range \be S_{2,l}^{| | }(u) =C^K (\eps^K | l|)^{2/3} + o ((\eps^K | l|)^{2/3} ), \ee where $C^K$ is an absolute constant.
 But then, due to a criticism from Landau, it became clear that the asymptotic above cannot hold (at least, with an absolute constant $C^K$).
-See \cite{LL}, a footnote at p.\,126, \cite[Section~6.4]{F}, and see below Section~\ref{ss_10.2}.
+See in \cite{LL} a footnote at p.\,126, see \cite[Section~6.4]{F} and see below Section~\ref{ss_10.2}.